JeanLucPons/BSGS/README.md

 # How it works

-It uses a hash table to store the baby steps (the generator table).
+It uses a hash table (24bit hash) to store the baby steps.
 2^30 baby steps is about 9GB (we do not store full point, only a part of it, false collisions are resolved later).
 Here is a brief description of the algoritm:

-We have to solve P = k.G, we know that k lies in the range ]k1,k2]
+We have to solve P = k.G, we know that k lies in the range ]k1,k2], G is the SecpK1 generator point.

 ```
- m = Baby Step Size # With enough memory, the best choice is m = sqrt(k2-k1)
+ m = Baby Step Size # With enough memory, the best choice is m = sqrt(k2-k1) for a single key
  Compute a table of [G,2G,..,b.G,...,m.G]
  S = P - k1.G
  found = false